-	Despite the stunning surrounds of Tilba, not all is well at River Cottage Australia.
+But not all is going so well.
 Flies are a constant issue – especially in Paul’s country kitchen.
 So he meets a local sustainable farmer who introduces him to an ingenious all-natural solution.

 When you go visiting, take cake!
 Paul's chai teacake with cinnamon dusting

-Airs Monday 17 July at 6pm on SBS & then on SBS On Demand.
+Airs Monday 30 October 7.30pm on SBS then on SBS On Demand.

 Meanwhile, Paul hatches a plan to create new life at River Cottage with the help of Ron - his brand new rooster.
 At the same time, he has a tough task to perform – Big Boy the pig is ready for the butcher, but is Paul?

-Airs Tuesday 18 July at 6pm on SBS & then on SBS On Demand.
+Airs Thursday 2 November 8.35pm, then on SBS On Demand.

 Exclusive recipes from Paul West: seaweed pickle

-Airs Thursday 20 July at 6pm on SBS & then on SBS On Demand.
+Airs Monday 6 November 7.30pm on SBS then on SBS On Demand.

-Hugh is back on the farm to check the progress at River Cottage Australia - and try his hand at milking Bessie.
+It’s been nearly four months since Hugh returned to River Cottage in the UK to let Paul to go it alone.
+But now he’s back to check the progress at River Cottage Australia - and try his hand at milking Bessie.
 Luckily, timing for Hugh’s visit couldn’t be better, as the cycle of life continues and new life is hatched.
 Paul makes Hugh a cheesy breakfast.

 Exclusive recipe from Paul West: Cheese toastie

-River Cottage Australia has come a long way, as Paul’s first season on the farm comes to a close.
+Paul’s first season on the farm is coming to a close.
 But it hasn’t happened without help.
 To thank everyone who helped in the journey of transforming a rundown property into a functioning farm, Paul and Hugh invite guests from the local community to share in the fruits of their labour – and to celebrate as a likeminded community.